tgstoecker/A2TEA.Workflow/README.md

 `snakemake --snakefile Snakemake_complete --cores XX`

-# Some additional pointers on usage:
+# Some additional important pointers on usage:
-Do NOT provide both a cDNA and genome fasta for a given species in the species.tsv file!
+1) Do NOT provide both a cDNA and genome fasta for a given species in the species.tsv file!
   However using cDNA fasta for one species and genome fasta for another is totally fine.
-If you are using genome fasta please also provida file and path to annotation .gtf.
+2)  If you are using genome fasta please also provide file and path to annotation .gtf.
 If you are using cDNA fasta then also URL to the the annotation file suffices.
+3) Peptide & genome FASTA as well as GTF files shouldn't be compressed; cDNA FASTA should be gzipped
+4) Fastq files should also be gzipped

 ### The workflow in its current form: